exasol/error-code-crawler-maven-plugin/README.md

 For a working example project with Lombok and error-code-crawler take a look at the [virtual-schema-common-document](https://github.com/exasol/virtual-schema-common-document).

+If you specify a source path, the plugin assumes that it's generated sources, and for that reason will not add the source location (file + line number) to the report.

 ## Usage

 You can also invoke this plugin manually using `mvn error-code-crawler:verify`.